 The Myers-Briggs posits four Judging functions and four Perceiving functions.
 The Perceiving functions are further subdivided into two Sensing and two Intuition functions.
-One Sensing function, Extraverted Sensing, is directed outwardly, while the other, Introverted Sensing (Si), is directed inwardly.
-Se serves as the dominant function for ESTPs and ESFPs, while Si is dominant in ISTJs and ISFJs.
+One Sensing function, Extraverted Sensing (Se), is directed outwardly, while the other, Introverted Sensing (Si), is directed inwardly.
+Se serves as the dominant function for ESTPs and ESFPs, while Si is dominant in the ISTJ and ISFJ types.

 At first glance, it may seem strange that some people would display stronger extraverted senses and some stronger introverted senses, but this is really no different than other individual differences.
 There have surely been times in our evolutionary past in which a well-developed Se was more beneficial to survival, as well as times where Si proved especially important.
 Consequently, having both Si and Se types would have improved the odds of our survival as a species, allowing us to receive and monitor a broad swath of sensory data.
 Se types, for instance, were likely better suited for hunting tasks because of their ability to notice and respond to important details in the environment.
 Si types, by contrast, may have been better at discerning whether food or water was poisonous because of their inner sensitivity.